-Starting with the economic picture, in April the International Monetary Fund (IMF) reduced its forecasts for global growth for this year and the next, blarning the Trump Administration's trade policy.
-As a result, it expects growth to foll to 2.8% from 3.3% for this year and 3% for 3.3% for 2026.
-Over the month, US headline and core inflation rates for March declined, and despite the increasing probability of inflation reaccelerating over the next the wmonths, financial markets are still pricing in further US rate cuts by the end of the year.
+Starting with the economic picture, in April the International Monetary Fund (IMF) reduced its forecasts for global growth for this year and the next, blaming the Trump Administration's trade policy.
+As a result, it expects growth to fall to 2.8% from 3.3% for this year and 3% from 3.3% for 2026.
+Over the month, US headline and core inflation rates for March declined, and despite the increasing probability of inflation reaccelerating over the next few months, financial markets are still pricing in further US rate cuts by the end of the year.